 The Orbifold Tarot expresses tarot symbolism through the geometry of circles, using a combination of numbers and the four elements to create simple and complex shapes that represent each card.
-The deck is now funding through Indiegogo.

 The Parallel Worlds Tarot has 78 vivid and expressive cards illustrated in glowing colours, designed to encourage intuitive reading.
 The cards are inspired by traditional symbolism but also take some creative and unique departures (such as featuring a clown as The Devil).
 Self-published and available from the artist.

 The Parrott Tarot is a hand-drawn and -coloured deck, with a wealth of correspondences in the border of each card.
 Interestingly detailed scenes are depicted in this self-published deck, to which four extra court cards have been added.

 'The Path to Emotional Freedom Deck: An EFT Divination & Chakra Deck' is a 77-card deck designed to assist with the healing modality that uses tapping, affirmations and acupressure points to release emotions, pain, blocks and limiting beliefs.
 Self-published and available from the artist.